Why Use Indexable Cutting Tools?

 The companion to indexable endmills are called “face mills” because they’re used for “facing.”
 Facing is surfacing a large flat area, typically the top of the part.

-Here’s a typical face mill with 90 degree inserts…
+Here are typical face mill with 45 and 90 degree inserts…

 it’s possible to do more than just surfacing with a face mill, so sometimes they’re referred to as “side and face milling cutters.”

-If you’re going to be purchasing a face mill, it’s worth looking at our article that compares the insert angles to see which is best for your application.
+If you’re going to be purchasing a face mill, it’s worth looking at our Complete Guide to Face Milling.

 Face mills can be sensitive to how they enter a cut, especially with tough materials that can chip the inserts.
 Be sure to check out the tips in our toolpath article on how to optimize your face mill programming.